mattcarlotta/nvi/README.md

 `-s`, `--scan` followed by one or many file `ext`, walks a project's file tree from the current directory and, for each file matching the given extensions, looks for the environment-variable accessors of that file's language.

-For example, every line below is recognized and yields the key `DATABASE_URL`:
+For example, every line below would be recognized and yields the key `DATABASE_URL`:

 ```
 process.env.DATABASE_URL          # JavaScript / TypeScript